 The sibling component of our family program may involve individual and/or group sessions (when available).
 Sessions are delivered at our practice in Hobart, and via outreach clinics we operate in other areas of Tasmania from time to time.

-Common areas of treatment focus for children and adolescents with siblings with ADHD include:
+Common areas of intervention focus for children and adolescents with siblings with ADHD include:

 • An age-appropriate understanding of ADHD, including common strengths and challenges